 Our collection grows every year through the generosity of donors.
-If you are interested in donating to the National Museum of the American Sailor, please complete and return a Donation Proposal Form.
-You should include three-to-four images total of the items you wish to donate with the form, which can be found here.
-Please mail or email the completed form back to the museum.
+If you are interested in donating to the National Museum of the American Sailor, please send us an email a NHHC_NMAS@us.navy.mil to find out more about our donation process.

 Can I mail or drop off a donation without notifying the museum?

-No, the museum does not accept any donations without a donation proposal form.
+No, the museum does not accept any donations without a donation proposal form (which can be made available upon request).
 This policy is because the museum does not accept all offered donations.
 A donation could be rejected for a variety of reasons.
 Some of the most common reasons an item is rejected include: